 MS. FERTIG: Through the Chair?
 MR. MEDVIN: Ms. Fertig?

 MS. FERTIG: Yeah, I just wanted to ask the same question that I asked Ms. Marte.
 So, Mr. Bays, do you have trainings and can you provide a schedule of those trainings?
 That's question one.
 And question two, when you find someone repeatedly violating this, what do you do the first time; what do you do the second time?
-I mean -- put in place to tighten up the follow-up on compliance with existing procedures.
-I'd like if we could get that on the record, that would be helpful.
+I mean -- regarding training our department is in the process of establishing a formal training coordinator leader.
+And that position closes tomorrow and we'll be interviewing and filling that position very shortly, hopefully, by December.
+So we have acknowledged the absolute need for continuous training and so we have that already in place.